Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Motivation: Correlation Collapse

 \section{Motivation: Correlation Collapse}

-In the general computer vision domain, a feature vector \( w \in \mathcal{W} \) corresponding to an image \( x_{\text{retain}} \) might contain various semantic information~\cite{LatentHSJA, encoding}.
+In the general computer vision domain, a feature vector \( w \in \mathcal{W} \) corresponding to an image \( x \) might contain various semantic information~\cite{LatentHSJA, encoding}.
 Some of these semantic features, which we denote as \( w_{\text{task}} \), are highly correlated with the original task that the model \( \theta_{\text{original}} \) is designed to solve.
-However, for personal identity unlearning tasks, another set of features, \( w_{\text{identity}} \), represents information specific to a particular personal identity.
-Notably, \( w_{\text{identity}} \) often shares overlapping information with \( w_{\text{task}} \), leading to a phenomenon we refer to as \textbf{feature entangling}.
-In the latent space \( \mathcal{W} \), we assume that the manifold of personal identity contains some task-related features, such that \( \mathcal{W}_{\text{task}} \subset \mathcal{W} \) and \( \mathcal{W}_{\text{identity}} \subset \mathcal{W} \).
-This entanglement makes it fundamentally challenging to disentangle \( w_{\text{identity}} \) from \( w_{\text{task}} \) because features relevant to individual identities, such as facial structure or expression, can also be crucial for the specific task the model is solving (e.g., gender classification).
-This situation results in what we describe as \textbf{correlation collapse}.

-For instance, consider a facial gender classification model.
-The \( w_{\text{identity}} \) vector might include semantic information like facial wrinkles, hair color, and eye shape, which are also relevant to the \( w_{\text{task}} \) vector for gender classification.
-If we apply an error-maximizing loss to forget a specific data point \( x_{\text{forget}} \), this process could inadvertently alter the useful task-related features within \( x_{\text{retain}} \) that are correlated with the \textit{female} class (the true label).
-This change can weaken the correlation between the task-related features and their correct labels, degrading the model’s generalization performance.

-Assume we have a data point \( x_{\text{retain}} \) to be retained and a data point \( x_{\text{forget}} \) to be forgotten, both belonging to the same class, such as the \textit{female} class.
-As shown in Figure~\ref{fig:collapse}, modifying \( x_{\text{retain}} \) to increase the loss associated with \( x_{\text{forget}} \) can cause significant shifts in the task-related features of \( x_{\text{retain}} \).
-As a result, the model might inadvertently perturb features that are relevant to the opposite class (e.g., the \textit{male} class), thereby harming the generalization performance of the model on the broader task.

-Thus, in addition to our main method DLFD, we also propose incorporating the \textbf{original classification loss} when optimizing the retained data \( x_{\text{retain}} \) using the original true label \( y_{\text{retain}} \).
-Furthermore, we introduce \textbf{dynamic forgetting}, a strategy that adapts the forgetting process based on the model’s ongoing performance.
-These strategies are designed to complement DLFD, ensuring a balance between effective unlearning and maintaining task-related features.
+In addition, for personal identity unlearning tasks, another set of features, \( w_{\text{identity}} \), represents information specific to personal information.